Table of Contents

 As a result, it performs well at bearing load under direct pressure.
 This beam has tapered edges and higher cross-section height as compared to the width of the flange.

-Based on the use, I-beam sections are available in a range of depth, web thickness, flange widths, weights, sections.
+Based on the use, I-beam sections are available in a range of depth, web thickness, flange widths, weights, and sections.

 What is H Beam?